Reproductive Health and Family Formation (RHFF) Area

 - Research translation: strategic research communication around our substantive areas of expertise.

-We are currently seeking a Research Scientist (mixed-methods, quantitative, or qualitative) who will work as part of a collaborative team to execute all aspects of the research process in one or more of the domains identified above.
-The ideal candidate has project management experience, strong organizational skills, strong qualitative and/or quantitative analytic experience, and a track record of successful execution and completion of projects.
-This position requires exceptional writing and communications skills, the ability to work well in a fast-paced environment, and the ability to balance priorities across multiple projects.
+We are currently seeking a Research Analyst (mixed-methods, quantitative, or qualitative) who will work as part of a collaborative team to support research in one or more of the domains identified above.
+Under the general direction of senior staff members, the Research Analyst will be responsible for conducting assigned parts of social science research projects, assisting in the development of the research approach, data management, applying appropriate methods of analysis, reporting research findings in writing, and helping to facilitate project management functions.
+The ideal candidate has qualitative and/or quantitative analytic experience, strong writing and communications skills, the ability to work well in a fast-paced environment, and the ability to balance priorities across multiple projects.

 Our team values equity and recognizes that systemic discrimination has negatively impacted the well-being of individuals, families, and communities who also are underrepresented in the research field.
 As researchers, we aim to promote equity by centering the lived experiences of these individuals in our research.
 As researchers, we also commit to ensuring that we are contributing to Child Trends’ work culture in an equitable way.
 We strongly encourage individuals from populations that are historically excluded from research and academic fields (e.g., people of color, first-generation college students, first-generation immigrants) to apply.